Kontinental '25: Cast

+Themes

+The film examines Romania's housing crisis, post-socialist economics, and nationalism.
+The protagonist's moral ambiguity reflects contemporary societal malaise.

 Release

 Kontinental '25 had its world premiere on 19 February 2025, as part of the 75th Berlin International Film Festival, in Competition.

 Paris-based Luxbox acquired the sales rights of the film in January 2025.

 It competed in the official competition Grand Prix competition at the Luxembourg City Film Festival on 8 March, 2025.

 The film was also screened at the CPH:DOX 2025 documentary film festival in PARA:FICTIONS section in March 2025.

 The film was screened in Les Auteurs at the 49th Hong Kong International Film Festival on 12 April 2025.

 The film featured at the 72nd Sydney Film Festival in the Features section on 4 June 2025.
 The film was also part of Horizons section of the 59th Karlovy Vary International Film Festival, where it was screened from 4 July to 10 July 2025.
 In August it was showcased at the 31st Sarajevo Film Festival in 'In Focus' section.

 The film also made it to the Main Slate of the 2025 New York Film Festival, where it had its North American Premiere on 4 October 2025.
 The film was screened in 'The Essentials' for its North American Premiere at the 2025 Festival du nouveau cinéma on 9 October 2025.

 On 11 October 2025, it was presented in Panorama section of 2025 Vancouver International Film Festival.
 It was also presented in 'Strands: Debate' section of the 2025 BFI London Film Festival on 17 October 2025.

 It competed in the International Feature Competition of the 61st Chicago International Film Festival for Golden Hugo on 19 October 2025.

 It was also screened in International Perspective at the São Paulo International Film Festival on 17 October 2025.
 It will be presented in 'From The Festivals - 2025' section of the 56th International Film Festival of India in November 2025.